am20585/recipe-step-predictor/README.md

 |               3 |   5.61315 |
 |               4 |   6.32002 |
 |               5 |   7.12584 |

+This pivot table reveals that recipes with fewer ingredients tend to have fewer steps on average, but the relationship is not strictly linear.
+For example, recipes with one ingredient have a higher average number of steps than those with two or three ingredients.
+This could indicate that recipes with very few ingredients might involve more complex cooking techniques, while those with moderate ingredient counts might be simpler to prepare.

+### Imputation

 ## Framing a Prediction Problem